Sosekie/Multi-modal-Input-for-Memo-Interaction/README.md

 # MMUI_project
-## Already done:
-- Implement Merge speech recognition, speech trigger.
+## The system is capable of
-- Implement a Virtual Memo from the Speech (create a new memo).
+- Implement a Virtual Memo with speech and gesture (create a new memo).
 - Catch the memo by the gesture
+- Merge 2 memos using multimodality
+- Merge 2 memos using only gesture
 - Open the memo on a new window
 - Templete evaluation survey: https://docs.google.com/forms/d/e/1FAIpQLScNHHTZhl1JdlbPnvrYLgjG7TIuZC6hA3dre9IEgac6i2ZWVQ/viewform?usp=sharing

-## Next steps:

-Priority:
-- Add text to memo by speech
-- Improve catch memo function (don't overlap 2 memos while catching)
-- Merge memos togheter by gesture
-- Upgrading the speech part for the Merge (merge the red one, or the green) (merge the red one on the green one)
-- Add some Interfaces on the screeen (see which function is ON/OFF)

 How to add text:
 - catch a memo